 - Finally, the Jewish Museum looks at the legacy of the Holocaust, particularly from the viewpoint of the third post-Shoah generation.
 From November 6th, the museum also gives the Jewish perspective on Angst (fear)

-Watch this space or the listings page for more suggestions as they appear.
+Check the listings page for more suggestions.

 Watch the stars

-November offers a big opportunity for those who favour the geekier side of cinema, comics and/or cosplay: Vienna Comic Con at the Messe Wien is my favourite event of the year (November 23rd and 24th).
+November offers a big opportunity for those who favour the geekier side of cinema, comics and/or cosplay: Vienna Comic Con at the Messe Wien remains my favourite event of the year (November 23rd and 24th).

 Pretty things